octodemo/dotnet-razor-pages-movie/README.md

 Command examples:

-To run a local MSSQL database in a docker container image:
+To run a local dev MSSQL database in a docker container image:

 ```bash
 # Start the MSSQL container